 Prior to attending law school, Brian was an Assistant Vice President with J. P. Morgan Chase Bank in Ft.
 Worth, Texas, where he was a commercial lender specializing in the middle-market client base.

-Brian serves as outside legal counsel and as a Director for the Charlottesville Business Innovation Council, the leading technology-focused advocacy group in Central Virginia.
-He also serves on the board of the Salvation Army of Charlottesville and on the board of directors of the Albemarle County Police Foundation.
+Brian served for ten years as outside legal counsel and as a Director for the Charlottesville Business Innovation Council, the leading technology-focused advocacy group in Central Virginia.
+He currently serves on the advisory board of the Salvation Army of Charlottesville and on the board of directors of the Albemarle County Police Foundation.
 He is also on board of the nonprofit Charlottesville Tom Sox, a summer league for collegiate players.
-He is an active adult leader with his son’s Boy Scout troop, and has coached in both Little League and in the Pop Warner organization.
+He is an active adult leader with his son’s Boy Scout troop and has coached in both Little League and in the Pop Warner organization.

 Potential Effects on Virginia Contracts (Coronavirus and the Law) | March 16, 2020

 Lawyer case results depend upon a variety of factors unique to each case.
 Case results do not guarantee or predict a similar result in any future case undertaken by the lawyer.